qbead/qbeadWebsite/content/book/progpatterns.md

 # Variables

 Computer programs do one thing and one thing only: process information.
-That information can be the time when a click happened in a game, or the recording of your voice on your phone, or it can be a picture of the road in a self-driving car.
+That information can be the time of a mouse click, an voice mail on your phone, or a picture of the road taken by a self-driving car.
-Before processing such data, we need a way to instruct the computer to store it in its memory.
-This is done through **variables**.
+Before processing such data, we have to tell the computer to store it in its memory.
+This is done using **variables**.

-For the moment we will discuss only two types of variables: integer numbers and fractions.
-Integers are easier for the computer to work with, because it does not need to track all the data behind the decimal point.
-Treating them separately from fractions lets us have faster code, which is especially important for small computers like ours.
+We will only discuss two types of variables: integer numbers and decimals, although others exist.
+Integers are easier for the computer to work with because it does not need to store all of the data after the decimal point.
+Treating them separately from decimals lets us have faster code, which is especially important for small computers like ours.

 To **define** a new integer variable you need the following line in your code: